Angela, can I see Rome in two days?

 For the necropolis, you need to book directly with the Ufficio Scavi (check our guide to the Vatican necropolis for all the info).
 To climb the dome, you can join the queue at the entrance of the basilica or book a private tour.

-Tip: If you want to climb the dome of Saint Peter’s Basilica, between standing in the line and visiting, you should consider adding another extra hour or two.
+Tip: If you want to climb the dome of Saint Peter’s Basilica, between standing in line and visiting, you should consider adding another extra hour or two.
 Since it might take too much time out of your itinerary, booking a guided tour inclusive of Vatican Museums, Basilica, and Dome climb such as this one is your best bet.
 It starts early morning and takes some 5 hours.
 So, consider half a day.

 Castel Sant’Angelo (Hadrian Mausoleum)